zilch/type-route/README.md

 }
 ```

 The [`link`](https://typehero.org/type-route/docs/api-reference/route/link) property is an object with an `href` property and an `onClick` function.
 You need both to [properly render](https://typehero.org/type-route/docs/guides/rendering-links) a link for a single page application.
-Immediately destructing `link` into the properties of an `<a>` tag makes usage simple.
+Immediately spreading the `link` object into the properties of an `<a>` tag makes usage simple.
 [Programmatic navigation](https://typehero.org/type-route/docs/guides/programmatic-navigation) is possible with the [`push`](https://typehero.org/type-route/docs/api-reference/route/push) and [`replace`](https://typehero.org/type-route/docs/api-reference/route/replace) functions of a specific route.

 ## Next Steps